Tips for Oktoberfest in Munich: First-time Visitors’ Guide

 Wearing traditional dress enhances your Oktoberfest experience and shows respect for Bavarian culture.

-Do not allow sandals or open-toe shoes to be worn, as the festival grounds become crowded, and beer can make the tent floors wet.
-Also, don’t wear a pair of shoes that you wouldn’t want ruined.
+Do not wear sandals or open-toe shoes, as the festival grounds can become crowded, and beer can make the tent floors wet.
+Also, don’t wear shoes that you wouldn’t want ruined.

 Don’t wear a “costume”.
 It is offensive to Bavarians; they take their traditions seriously.